Skip to main content

 Professor Majid continued, ‘I can convey what a specific object smells like by referring to that object, for instance this smells like a rose or a banana, but we don’t seem to have dedicated vocabulary to convey distinct olfactory qualities in the way that we do for colours.
 If I say something is red or green, it’s picking out a quality – you don’t know anything about the object but you know what hue it is that I’m referring to.’

-To listen to the full interview please click here.
+You can listen to the full interview on BBC Sounds here.

 Share this post